Help and Tutorials

-(Creative Suite / Photoshop), the GIMP or another graphics application package.
+(Creative Suite / Photoshop), the GIMP, or another graphics application package.
 Ideally, you'll have at least a few

-of these applications to work with.
+of these applications available to work with.
 The GIMP is a good tool to have in your belt, because it is multi-platform and free.
 The concepts behind the graphics programs are all similar, so as long as you don't just memorize keystrokes, you should be able to transfer your knowledge easily between these applications.

 Which Application Do You Need?